Nadwine/tci-pr/documentations/requirments.md

 - Reoccuring listings will need to be re-activated every rental period (easier to introduce new polocies, auto notification of listing )
 - The listings' tenancy start date will be tracked and notifications will be sent to avoid dead listing, Otherwise listing will be auto decativated

+listing be done by administration

+after submit after page

 # Requirements/ User Stories
 ==========================================================================================================================